-We reduced overall electricity consumption at our office by 66% compared to previous years by introducing a series of simple measures.
+We reduced electricity consumption at our regional office in Iraq by 40% compared to previous years by introducing a series of simple measures.
 These included: instructing office workers and camp residents to turn off electrical equipment when not in use; setting appliances such as computers, monitors and copiers on sleep mode when not in use; substituting regular incandescent light bulbs with fluorescent tube lights; and setting room temperatures at 25 degrees Celsius.